 How It Compares

 vs. Playwright MCP (4.5/5): Playwright is free, local, has 25+ tools, deterministic element targeting, three browser engines, and zero API key requirements.
-Browserbase offers cloud infrastructure, anti-bot stealth, and natural language targeting at the cost of money, latency, and a thinner tool set.
+Browserbase offers cloud infrastructure, anti-bot stealth, and natural language targeting at the cost of money, latency, and a now even thinner tool set (6 tools, no screenshots).
 For most use cases, Playwright is the better choice.
 Browserbase is worth considering only when you need cloud-scale infrastructure or anti-bot capabilities.

 vs. Puppeteer MCP (3.5/5): Puppeteer is also free and local with zero config, but has only 7 tools and uses fragile CSS selectors.
 Browserbase’s natural language targeting is more reliable than CSS selectors, but you’re paying for a cloud service to get it.
 If you’re choosing between these two, the decision is really about whether you need cloud infrastructure.